aimms/how-to/C_Language/157-WriteFewTables.rst

 An explanation of the contents for database table db_ab follows below, in addition, the library shows how the repetition is done for subsequent tables such as db_bc.

-* line 1: The name of the runtime library, usually something long to be unique and descriptive of the purpose.
-Using camelCase is recommended.
+* line 1: The name of the runtime library, I usually take something long to be unique and descriptive of the purpose, in Camel Case.

-* line 2: The prefix, usually capital letters of the runtime library name (in camelCase) in lower case.
+* line 2: The prefix, I usually take the capital letters of the runtime library name in lower case.

 * line 6: The sets and parameters referenced in the first database table, constructed using the function ``ReferencedIdentifiers``.

 * line 4-7: A set declaration and definition for the identifiers referenced in the first table.

-* line 15: A data change monitor is created for table ``db_ab`` using the set ``MonitorSet_db_ab``.
+* line 15: A datachange monitor is created for table db_ab using the set MonitorSet_db_ab.

-* line 21: Check if data is changed for table ``db_ab``.
+* line 21: Check if data is changed for table db_ab.

 * line 22: Perform the actual write action.